-- "Non-Language Course Substitutions," "Language Course Substitutions," and "Grievance Procedures" sections of the Disability Programs and Services policy (Sec.
-2.6.3.2.) - Policy Prohibiting Discrimination, Harassment and Retaliation (Sec.
-2.6.3.3.) - Academic Freedom and Responsibility (Sec.
-2.6.5.1.) - Policy on Intellectual Property Rights (Sec.
-2.6.5.3.) - Parking, Driving and Vehicle Registration Policies and Regulations (Sec.
-2.6.7.) - Family Educational Rights and Privacy Act (FERPA) (Sec.
-2.6.8.) - Admission (Sec.
+- "Non-Language Course Substitutions," "Language Course Substitutions," and "Grievance Procedures" sections of the Accessibility Programs and Services policy (Sec.
+2.7.3.2.) - Policy Prohibiting Discrimination, Harassment and Retaliation (Sec.
+2.7.3.3.) - Academic Freedom and Responsibility (Sec.
+2.7.5.1.) - Policy on Intellectual Property Rights (Sec.
+2.7.5.3.) - Parking, Driving and Vehicle Registration Policies and Regulations (Sec.
+2.7.7.) - Family Educational Rights and Privacy Act (FERPA) (Sec.
+2.7.8.) - Admission (Sec.
 3.6.1.) - Financial Aid Appeals (Sec.
 4.5.8.) - Financial Aid Suspension (Sec.
+4.6.4.2.)

-4.6.4.2.) - Grade Appeal Policy (Sec.
-5.20.6.) - Academic Dismissal (Sec.
-5.22.2.3.) - Honor Code (Sec.
-10.) - Policy on Sexual Misconduct, Harassment and Assault (Sec.
-11.3.) - Code of Student Conduct (Sec.
+- Grade Appeal Policy (Sec.
+5.20.6.)

+- Academic Dismissal (Sec.
+5.22.2.3.)

+- Honor Code (Sec.
+10.)

+- Policy on Sexual Misconduct, Harassment and Assault (Sec.
+11.3.)

+- Code of Student Conduct (Sec.
 11.4.)

-For complaints, appeals, requests for variance and/or requests for waiver not subject to an associated embedded process in an extant policy, procedure or regulation, the following system will be followed.
+For student complaints, appeals, and requests for exception not subject to an associated embedded process in an extant policy, procedure or regulation, the system described below will be followed.
+Note that employee complaints, appeals, and requests for exception are governed by policies established in the Faculty Handbook and/or the Employee Handbook and are therefore not subject to the following protocol.

-2.6.9.1.
-Academic Committee for Complaints, Appeals, Variances and Waivers
+2.7.9.1.
+Academic Committee for Complaints, Appeals and Exceptions

-Consists of the associate provost, the director of the academic success center, and three tenured faculty members appointed to annual terms by the provost.
+Consists of the associate provost, the registrar, and three tenured faculty members appointed to annual terms by the provost.
 A quorum is three members.
 All decisions require a simple majority of members present.
 Members of the committee who feel they cannot be objective regarding a particular matter are required to recuse themselves.
 If recusals prohibit a quorum from being present, the provost may appoint sufficient temporary committee members to achieve quorum.
-The committee meets as needed, including soon after the drop/add and midterm periods each semester.
+The committee meets as needed, including soon after the drop/add and midterm periods each session.

-2.6.9.2.
-Non-Academic Committee for Complaints, Appeals, Variances and Waivers
+2.7.9.2.
+Non-Academic Committee for Complaints, Appeals and Exceptions